-Today as I pray and think about bringing the Gospel to children, the question of “how much longer will we have this privilege?” arises.
+Today as I pray and think about bringing the Gospel to children, the question arises, “how much longer will we have this privilege?”
 In some respects I feel as if the sands of time are spilling over at a rate not to be contained.
 At the same time, there is a sense that we have as long as we need.
 I’m inclined to believe the reality lies somewhere between the extremes.

-I pray for awakening of the people of God to understand we are in desperate need of laborers (Luke 10:2), to assist in the care and feeding (spiritual, physical, and emotional) of the children in our communities.
-And by extension, families and marriages.
+I pray for awakening of the people of God to understand we are in desperate need of laborers (Luke 10:2), to assist in the care and feeding (spiritual, physical, and emotional) of the children in our communities, and by extension, families and marriages.

 1 Thessalonians 3:9, expresses the heartfelt gratitude I have for my dear friend Debbie, who brought me to church one Sunday, where I received the gift of eternal life!
-“How could [I] ever thank God enough for all the wonderful joy that [I] feel before our God because of you?”
+Paul wrote, “How could [I] ever thank God enough for all the wonderful joy that [I] feel before our God because of you?”
 And let me tell you, the joy of sharing the Gospel with children is immense.